Winston Peters: Fourth National Government (1993–1999)

-Whatever the case, Peters exacted a high price for allowing Bolger to stay on as Prime Minister.
-Peters became Deputy Prime Minister and Treasurer (senior to the Minister of Finance), the latter post created especially for him.
-Initially, there were concerns about whether Peters would be able to work with Bolger, the National prime minister who had previously sacked him from Cabinet, but the two did not seem to have any major difficulties.
+Whatever the case, Peters exacted a very high price for allowing Bolger to stay on as prime minister.
+Under the terms of a detailed coalition agreement, Peters won a number of concessions that were highly unusual for a junior coalition partner in a Westminster system, especially one as new as New Zealand First.
+Peters became deputy prime minister and treasurer (senior to the minister of finance), the latter post created especially for him.
+He also had full latitude to select the ministers from his own party, without approval from Bolger.
+Initially, there were concerns about whether Peters would be able to work with Bolger, who had previously sacked him from Cabinet, but the two did not seem to have any major difficulties.

 Later, however, tensions began to develop between Peters and the National Party, which only worsened after Jenny Shipley staged a party room coup and became prime minister.
-After a dispute over the privatisation of Wellington International Airport, Peters was sacked from Cabinet again on 14 August 1998.
+After a dispute over the privatisation of Wellington International Airport, Shipley sacked Peters from Cabinet again on 14 August 1998.
 He immediately broke off the coalition and led New Zealand First back into opposition.
 However, several MPs, including deputy leader Henare, opted to stay in government and leave New Zealand First.
 It later came out that Henare had tried to oust Peters as leader, but failed.
-Henare and other disaffected NZ First MPs formed the short-lived Mauri Pacific party.
+Henare and other disaffected New Zealand First MPs formed the short-lived Mauri Pacific party.
 None of the MPs who opted to stay in government retained their seats in the next election.